 Explore our Graduate Certificate in Enrollment Management and Institutional Marketing

-The Graduate Certificate in Enrollment Management and Institutional Marketing program can help you explore the latest techniques to attract and retain students in accordance with your institution’s mission.
+The Graduate Certificate in Enrollment Management and Institutional Marketing (Non-Licensure) program can help you explore the latest techniques to attract and retain students in accordance with your institution’s mission.

 Designed to help you prepare for emerging opportunities in higher education, you can learn to develop comprehensive strategies and use a range of communication and marketing tools to promote your institution.
 Explore new media solutions—like social networking and Web applications—to reach students in today’s marketplace.